Neil Sinclair

 Neil Sinclair (born 23 February 1974), is a Northern Irish former professional boxer who competed from 1995 to 2010.
 He challenged once for the WBO welterweight title in 2010.
 At regional level, he held the British welterweight title from 2001 to 2003 and challenged once for the EBU European Union title in 2008.
 As an amateur, he won a bronze medal representing Ireland at the 1992 Junior World Championships and gold while representing Northern Ireland at the 1994 Commonwealth Games.

 Amateur career

 Sinclair boxed for Ireland as an amateur and won a bronze medal at the World Junior Championships at Montreal in 1992 and also won a gold for Northern Ireland at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.

 Professional career

 Sinclair turned professional in April 1995, winning his first fight at the Ulster Hall, Belfast, in which he knocked out Marty Duke on a card that included Darren Corbett and the final fight in the career of Damien Denny.

 In June 2007, Sinclair announced his retirement although he decided to return to boxing within a couple of months.

 In May 2009, Sinclair won the Irish light-middleweight title with a stoppage victory over Henry Coyle at the Odyssey Arena, Belfast.

-Writing

-He used to write a regular column for Irish-boxing.com, entitled Sinky Says.